MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 In essence, the origin of the problem is that "a file" is not really a useful taxonomy for personal writing.
-You can make it so, by using it as a vague tree, but you will inevitably run into the ruin of all rigid categorisations, the edge cases that are two kinds of something.
+You can make it so, by using it as a vague tree, but you will inevitably run into the ruin of all rigid categorizations, the edge cases that are two kinds of something.
 For an illustrative example, I have two files, `cooking.org`, which houses my cooking recipes, and `baking.org`, which houses my baking recipes.
 Smashed cucumber salad?
 Clearly cooking.
 Cake?
 Clearly